-Figure 5.53: Signal distributions for 20 GeV π^- particles in a lead-fibre matrix.
-Shown are the measured (a) Čerenkov and (b) scintillation signal distributions as well as (c) the distribution obtained by combining the two signals according to Equation 5.8, with $\chi=0.45$.
+Figure 5.54: Signal distributions for 20 GeV $\pi^-$ particles in the RD52 lead-fibre matrix.
+Shown are the measured (a) Čerenkov and (b) scintillation signal distributions as well as (c) the distribution obtained by combining the two signals according to Equation 5.8, with $\chi = 0.45$ .